LucasMacieel/decision_trees_random_forests/README.md

 # Decision Trees and Random Forests
-Testing the accuracy of Decision Tree and Random Forests models
+Testing the accuracy of Decision Trees and Random Forests models